linuxgamerlife/debianinstaller/README.md

 ## Current Scope

-This is built for VMs only right now so you do not accidentally screw up your actual install.
+This is NO LONGER just built for VMs only, so you CAN accidentally screw up your actual install if you are not careful!

 The current goal is simple: